uosq/lbox-alib/README.md

 currently this has `window,button,checkbox,dropdown and slider` support, all the properties can be changed and used like a normal table

+read the wiki if you have any problem

 a example on how to use this
 ```lua
 local alib = require('alib')